AdaCore/training_material/courses/rust_essentials/080_pattern_matching/05_let_control_flow.rst

 - Use when only one case is interesting

-- Prefer `match` when handling multiple cases
+- Prefer :rust:`match` when handling multiple cases

 .. code:: rust